mdolab/dafoam/doc/source/Installation.rst

     dafoam solidDisplacementDAFoam: Success!
     dafoam turboDAFoam: Success!

    If any of these tests fails or they take more than 30 minutes, check the error in the generated dafoam_reg_* files.
 Make sure all the tests pass before running DAFoam.
-OK, the installation of DAFoam is finished.